communitiesuk/prs-ombudsman-design-history/app/posts/2025-07-10-existing-triage-tools.md

 ## My housing issue gateway

-Review of prior user research and design approach for the TDS tenant support tool.
-The service is no longer in active development as far as is known.

 ### Design approach

 The tool was built to empower users without doing the work for them.
 It helped them understand their options, generate templated letters, and navigate a fragmented support landscape with minimal friction.